Pipend/pipe-storyboard/README.md

         Story branch-id: \pqucBWe
 ```

+## Usage (css / stylus)
+`@require 'node_modules/pipe-storyboard/src/index.css'`

 ## Components

 * Storyboard

 > Connects ui controls & queries by mapping ui values to parameters, and propagating these parameters to its children.
 Story, Layout or a Storyboard component itself can be passed as child.
-A Storyboard component also propagates the pipe api server url to its children, this can be overriden by setting the `pipe-web-client-end-point` prop on the child.
+A Storyboard component also propagates the pipe api server url to its children, this can be overriden by setting the `url` prop on the child.

 ```LiveScript
 Control :: {